csmith/kowalski/README.md

 !fstregex Attempts to find word matches from wikipedia using regexp [Aliases: !fstre] !fstmorse Attempts to find word matches from wikipedia using morse
 ```

+## Web UI

+There's also a web UI in `cmd/web`.
+It only listens on HTTP (put it behind
+a TLS terminating proxy if you're making it public!).
+It supports all
+the same commands as the Discord bot.